UTSCCSCC01/finalprojects22-byte-peeps/doc/Research/Discussed Ideas and Features.md

 - Facebook:

+  - Posts (and stats on them)
   - Comments on their page
   - Mentions of their page

 - Instagram:

+  - Posts (and stats on them)
-  - Comments on their posts
+  - Comments on their posts (and stats on them)
-  - Mentions of their page
+  - Mentions of their page (and stats on them)
   - Hashtags that they may be interested

 - Twitter:

+  - Tweets (and stats on them)
-  - Replies of their tweets
+  - Replies of their tweets (and stats on them)
-  - Tweets that mention them
+  - Tweets that mention them (and stats on them)
-  - Hashtags in tweets
+  - Hashtags in tweets (and stats on them)

+- YouTube:
+  - Posts (and stats on them)
+  - Comments (and stats on them)

 Overall score